Microsoft® Excel Tips and Techniques

 These topics have not been vetted by third parties, so please treat them critically.
 If you have any corrections, views or comments, please let me know me.

-BODMAS/BIDMAS is a revision of the arithmetic rules applying to calculations, in particular to when you’re creating formulas in Excel.
+BODMAS/BIDMAS A revision of the arithmetic rules applying to calculations, in particular to when you’re creating formulas in Excel.

-Formula warnings is aimed at creating an understanding of the errors #VALUE!, #REF!, #DIV/0!, #NAME?, #NULL! and #N/A that your formulas may produce under certain circumstances.
+Formula warnings Aims at understanding of the errors #VALUE!, #REF!, #DIV/0!, #NAME?, #NULL! and #N/A that formulas produce under certain circumstances.

 My thanks to KH for his comment: